What is PITI in Mortgage? Principal, Interest, Taxes & Insurance Explained

-The Ultimate Guide to PITI: Understanding Your True Mortgage Costs
+Understanding Your True Monthly Mortgage Cost

 When you buy a home, your monthly payment is usually much more than just repaying the loan.
 A typical mortgage payment is composed of four primary parts known as PITI.
 Understanding your PITI mortgage payment is critical to ensuring you don't end up "house poor."